groenendijk/coauthor_formatter/README.md

 # Co-author Affiliation Formatter

 After having manually edited a list of ca. 75 co-authors (for Zuidema et al. 2022; https://doi.org/10.1038/s41561-022-00911-8), I created an R script that organizes and formats a list of coauthors and their institutional affiliations for use in scientific publications.
+Worked well when applied to a list of 150+ authors 😎: https://doi.org/10.1126/science.adq6607; and https://doi.org/10.1016/j.quascirev.2025.109233

 It produces two output formats:
 - A Word document with properly superscripted affiliations